gbaptista/ion/README.md

 ### Services

-To use Nano Bots with [OpenAI's ChatGPT](https://openai.com/chatgpt), you'll need an API Key, which you can obtain from the [OpenAI Platform](https://platform.openai.com).
+To use Nano Bots with [OpenAI ChatGPT](https://openai.com/chatgpt), you'll need an API Key, which you can obtain from the [OpenAI Platform](https://platform.openai.com).
 It is a paid service for which you are [charged based on consumption](https://openai.com/pricing).

+If you're planning to use Nano Bots with [Google Gemini](https://deepmind.google/technologies/gemini), check [here](https://github.com/gbaptista/gemini-ai#credentials) to learn how to obtain your credentials.
+It's also a paid service.

 Obtain an Access Key for [Picovoice](https://picovoice.ai) by registering at the [Picovoice Console](https://console.picovoice.ai/).
 It's _Forever-Free_ for _"individuals exploring, experimenting, and evaluating"_, and [paid for other use cases](https://picovoice.ai/pricing/).